Kylie Jenner And Tyga Split: She’s Reportedly ‘Fed Up’ With His Financial Drama

 Kylie Jenner and Tyga have been dating publicly for about a year and a half but were linked long before she turned 18.

-As fans of the Kardashian/Jenner family may recall, Kylie Jenner was first linked to the rapper when she was just 16-years-old.
+As fans of the Kardashian/Jenner family may recall, Kylie Jenner was first linked to the rapper when she was just 16 years old.
 Then, after Tyga split from his former fiancee, Blac Chyna, the two began spending more time together.
 Still, when asked about their potential romance, they both denied being involved until Kylie Jenner was legal.

-Since going public, Kylie Jenner and Tyga have split a number of times, and around this time last year, they began dating other people.
-Following a slew of rumors claiming Tyga may have cheated, Kylie Jenner and the rapper went their separate ways.
-During their weeks-long split, she was seen multiple times with hip-hop artist PartyNextDoor.
+Since going public, Kylie Jenner and Tyga have split a number of times and around this time last year, they began dating other people.
+Following a slew or rumors claiming Tyga may have cheated, Kylie Jenner and the rapper went their separate ways and during their weeks-long split, she was seen multiple times with hip hop artist PartyNextDoor.
 Around the same time, Tyga spent time with model Demi Rose Mawby.

 Although weeks went by after their May 2016 split and the pair appeared to be moving on, Kylie Jenner and Tyga were back on by late June and quickly sparked rumors of a possible engagement.
 Now, just weeks after the couple traveled to New York City to attend Fashion Week, Hollywood Life’s source claims the reality star grew bored with the rapper.